DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "A number representing nothing, can you believe it?"

  "Not yet, Dalagare.
 But I am waiting for them to reply my letter.
 I will publish their answer on the gazette if you're interested?"

-Star Tracker and Twilight were reaching the borders of the university's grounds, entering the citadel that had spawned around the university.
+Star Tracker and Twilight were reaching the borders of the University's grounds, entering the citadel that had spawned around the university.
 Originally it'd been made so far from the coast to provide the students silence and the right amount of isolation, but as people travels and money flows, business is given to follow.

 It was still a quiet little town, however, which pleased her.
 The head of the university (A position she'd reach one day, just you wait) had imposed very strict sanctions when it came to noise, and curfews during the week.

-Star Tracker was growing increasingly self conscious by the time they reached the first storefront, seeing himself obligated to keep the conversation going and wanting to say something stuck on his throat.
+Star Tracker was growing increasingly self conscious by the time they reached the first storefront, seeing himself obligated to keep the conversation going and wanting to say something stuck in his throat.

 Another plane flew overhead, prompting them both to look up at it, and then at the still daymoon and the mare on it.
 It was said that each people (griffons, minotaurs, even breezies) saw their own species on it, even in photographs.

  "Did you ever see the soon, teacher?"
 He asked.

  "The sun?
 No, I was too young to remember."
-Was Star Tracker tried to create a moment?
+Was Star Tracker trying to create a moment?
 She wasn't sure- he had a famously corny streak.
 Nevertheless, math happened on her mind quickly.
 "This would be a crescent moon if we had it."
 But of course, they didn't, because nowadays the moon had to rush through its cycles to emulate day and night, and both daystars and nightstars blinked on and off weakly, barely visible even during the night.

  "I thought it w...
 Miss?"